blacklightpy/vaultofknowledge/🔮 World Building/Art of Creation/Creation.md

 - Creation begins with objects.
 - The universe is comprised of objects and spaces around them.
 - Objects can be further divided into smaller objects.
-- These smaller objects are called particles.
+- These smaller objects are called [[particles]] of the larger object.
 - All objects are created by assembling particles of some form.
 - All objects have common properties as everything is made of the same particles at some level.
 This process is called inheritance.
 - As objects get more complex, we use previously created objects in their modelling to reduce complexity.
 This is called modularity.